Options When You Can't Pay Your Business Debts

 Limited Liability Companies and Corporations

 Limited liability companies (LLCs) and corporations often do not have the problems regarding personal liability in general partnerships and sole proprietors.
-If your business has been organized as a LLC or a corporation, your personal assets are most likely protected from creditors and others making claims about your business.
-Even if you organized your business in one of these ways, however, you may have given up your personal asset protection at some point without realizing it.
+However, you may have given up your personal asset protection at some point without realizing it.
 There are many ways that this happens, but some of the most common are when a bank refuses to loan you money for your business unless you make a personal guarantee, or a statement of personal liability is needed before a company will rent you premises for your business.
-By signing away your limited liability that comes from LLCs and corporations, you make yourself personally liable for the business debts of your organization.

 Bankruptcy can always be considered when your business is deep in the red and you may be facing creditors coming after you.
 There needs to be a lot of thought before filing for bankruptcy, but it may be able to provide you with the time you need to get everything straightened out.
 There is no guarantee what property you will be able to keep after a bankruptcy (save for a few exceptions), so you have to prepare yourself.